eworm-de/mkinitcpio-ykfde/README-mkinitcpio.md

 ### mkinitcpio hook `ykfde`

-Last add `ykfde` to your hook list in `/etc/mkinitcpio.conf` and rebuild your initramfs with:
+Last add `ykfde` to your hook list in `/etc/mkinitcpio.conf`.
+You should already have `systemd` and `sd-encrypt` there as a `systemd`-enabled initramfs is prerequisite.
+Now rebuild your initramfs with:

 > mkinitcpio -p linux